sai-prasanna/sai-prasanna.github.io/_posts/2020-03-25-roam-research--software-for-building-a-second-brain.md

     - Turing award winner and Computer Science legend Alan Kay once said: "The best way to predict the future is to invent it.".
 He also thought that there is a lot more that can be done to make computers truly augmenting the intellect.
 I think these founders are trying to fulfill that dream.
     - Roam seems like an application that can give compounding returns of value for the knowledge put in it.
 This is totally refreshing in an age where apps suck your attention.
     - Finally, I am more into engineering than content writing for productivity software.
-This software was so good that I couldn't help writing this article to share it with others.
+This software was so good that I couldn't help writing this article for sharing it.